lipsumar/courses-the-most-awesomest-course/chapter1.md

 A piece of software from your organization is released, as version 2.3.1.
 One of the users of this software quickly files a complaint stating that the software no longer gives him the correct output for a routine task, compared to the software’s previous version, 2.3.0.

-What conclusions can you draw?
+What conclusions can you draw????

 `@hint`
 - This is a bugfix release.
 No new features should've been added, no re-training should have been given either.
 Good features should've continued working.